 PocketControl allows you to remote control and monitor your ARRI Alexa Mini and AMIRA cameras from your iPhone or iPad.
 But how does this actually work when you do it on set, and how does that play into your current on-set workflow?

 To give you a better understanding of what PocketControl is all about, we talked to an early tester who has used the app even before its official release.
 Hunter Fairstone was a beta tester for PocketControl who provided us with valuable feedback on the app.

-We want to share his thoughts and experiences on PocketControl with you.
+We want to share his experience with PocketControl with you.

 Nice to meet you, Hunter!
 To start off, can you please tell us a bit about yourself?

 Hunter: I’m an IATSE Local 600 DIT, based out of NYC, working primarily in commercial, live events, and feature.
 I’ve been in and out of the filmmaking world for about a decade, with a long stint in technical operations for broadcast network television before going full time as a DIT for the last 4 years or so.

 You are working with PocketControl.
 The idea behind the app is that you can remotely monitor and change camera settings.
 How do you usually control the camera on set without the app?

 Hunter: For controlling camera settings, I use ARRI’s WEB GUI when possible.
 The CDL workflow I usually control through LiveGrade Pro, and for media management I use Silverstack.